rht-labs/tech-exercise/docs/slides/content/tech-exercise-i.md

 #### 🧑‍🏫 Learning outcomes 🧑‍💻
-As a learner, by the end of this exercise I can:
+As a learner, I can perform the following tasks by the end of this exercise:
 * Deploy helm charts manually
 * Do everything as code
 * Articulate the benefits gained from GitOps